China leads auto industry recovery as sales top expectations

 As the global auto industry is hit hard by the COVID-19 pandemic, China has become a ray of hope for automakers, including Volkswagen AG and General Motors Co.
 Global automakers including Toyota Motor Corp and Honda Motor Co Ltd have forecast higher profit on surging China sales.

+(This story corrects to say 20.2 million, not 20.2, passenger vehicle sales in second paragraph)

-Reporting by Yilei Sun and Brenda Goh; Editing by Sam Holmes/Christopher Cushing/Jane Merriman
+Reporting by Yilei Sun and Brenda Goh; Editing by Sam Holmes, Christopher Cushing, Jane Merriman and William Mallard

 Our Standards: The Thomson Reuters Trust Principles.